kairom13/Medieval-Europe/README.md

 # Medieval-Europe
-A Java application that is a database of medieval European nobles and rulers.
+A Python application that is a database of medieval European nobles and rulers.

 Current Features:
 - Documents a noble's familial relationships